Skip to content

 Firefox has always been known for being less resource intensive while outperforming Chrome in terms of speed.
 While those days are long gone, we still wanted to test out how it performs now on our MacBooks.

 Running the benchmark on Firefox, it is visible that it is not able to keep up with the likes of Chrome and Safari in terms of performance.
-The result is evident on both Macbooks but there is a major difference in performance on the M2 MacBook compared to other browsers.
-This shows that Firefox needs to improve its performance on Macs.
+The result is evident on both Macbooks, but there is a major difference in performance on the M2 MacBook compared to other browsers.
+This shows that Firefox needs to improve its performance on new Macs.

 Pros: